kanishk-jain-01/wordwise-ai/memory-bank/activeContext.md

 ### Recent Fixes
 - **Highlighting & Replacement Accuracy**: Implemented a robust position-mapping system on the frontend.
 This resolves a series of bugs where suggestion highlights were offset and applying suggestions failed to replace the correct text.
 The core real-time analysis feature is now significantly more stable.
+- **Color Consistency for Suggestions**: Removed an overriding fallback CSS rule and added attribute-based styling, ensuring grammar (red), spelling (amber), and style (blue) highlights display correctly in the editor.
+Updated `WritingIssues` panel Tailwind classes to match these colors.

 ## Active Features